Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification

 Because the absolute value is a non-linear operation, linear analysis does not capture the kink behavior.
 We see the departure from linear analysis in Fig. \ref{fig:Wave Sol}, occurring mainly at $r~<~1.1~r_0$.
 Additionally, we noticed that the early evolution of a solution that reaches a steady state is very similar to that of a persistently periodic solution.
 Namely, during an initial transient of a steady-state solution, the innermost region produces self-excited perturbations.
 The main difference is that the perturbations gradually diminish in the steady-state solutions.
-For the periodic solutions, the evolution appeared as if it could reach a steady state if not for some process operating in the hydrostatic stratified region.
+For the periodic solutions, the evolution appeared as if it could reach a steady state if not for the process operating in the hydrostatic stratified region.

 Motivated by both factors, we reran the simulation with $r_{in}$ set to $1.1~r_0$ instead of $1~r_0$.
 We concurrently reduce the density using the HSE relation